MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modernize-classic-team-site.md

 - The SharePoint lists and libraries experience isn't changed.
 - Any content types enabled in the site aren't changed.
 - If the classic site collection had subsites, they aren't changed.
-- If you intend to launch this site as a high traffic portal experience or share the site with a large number of users, make sure to follow the [portal launch guidelines](portal-health.md).
+- If you plan to launch this site as a high traffic portal or share the site with a large number of users, make sure to follow the [portal launch guidelines](portal-health.md).

 ## Run the PowerShell cmdlet